These architects and artists from Kentucky made the world a more beautiful place

 Paul Sawyier* (March 22, 1865-1917) - Landscape artist known for scenes of Frankfort and the Kentucky River.
 Born in Madison County, Ohio, buried in the Frankfort Cemetery.

-Gideon Shyrock (November 15, 1802-1880) – Architect, introduced Greek Revival style to the West.
-Designed buildings such as the Old Kentucky State Capitol, state houses, courthouses, and colleges.
+Gideon Shryock (November 15, 1802-1880) – One of the most well-known Kentucky architects, introduced Greek Revival style to the West.
+Designed buildings such as the Old Kentucky State Capitol, state houses, courthouses, Transylvania University and other colleges.
 Born in Lexington, buried at Cave Hill Cemetery in Louisville.

 Moneta J. Sleet, Jr. (February 14, 1926-1996) - First black American to win Pulitzer Prize in photography, 1969.
 Photographer of the American Civil Rights Movement.
 Born in Owensboro, died in New Orleans.

 Helen M. Turner (November 13, 1858-1958) - Impressionistic landscape artist, portraitist.
 Born in Louisville, died in New Orleans.

 Enid Yandell (October 6, 1870-1934) - First female member of the National Sculpture Society.
 Sculpture collection is at the Speed Art Museum in Louisville.
 Died in Boston, Massachusetts, buried at Cave Hill Cemetery in Louisville, the city of her birth.